mirisuzanne/mia/content/posts/code/misc/components.md

-It seems to me like these quick templates with shadow DOM can generate a rough equivalent of the most basic use-cases, but won't go much farther.
+It seems to me like these quick templates with shadow DOM can generate a rough equivalent of the most basic use-cases.
 You get some amount of progressive enhancement if you set it up right, and you get CSS encapsulation for free,